jdolny/Prime-Ball-Controller-Docs/docs/camera_zones/create-zone.md

 10. Select the **Camera Position** game object, then select game object->Align With View from the File Menu
 ![Camera Zone 6](../images/camerazone6.png)

-## 2. Assign The Zone Object To The Prime Ball Controller
+## 2. Assign The Zone Object To The Zone Game Manager
+1. Drag the **Zones prefab** located at **Assets/MagaericSolutions/Prime Ball Controller/Prefabs** into your scene hierarchy
-1. Go to your PlayerSphere object and find Camera Zones under the Pbc Manager script component
+1. Select the Zones object and find the Zones Game Data under the Zone Game Manager Script Component
-2. Click the plus sign to add a zone.
-You should now see 1 item in your list named Element 0.
-Expand Element 0 to display the configuration options.<br/>
+2. Click the plus sign to add a zone, or modify the existing Template zone<br/>
 ![Camera Zone 7](../images/camerazone7.png)
 3. Give the zone a name
 4. Drag the zone plane you created back in section 1 step 3 into the Zone Area